-Dirty or soiled uniform: Sure, we all know this almost unpreventable by the end of a shift.
+- Dirty uniform: Sure, we all know this almost unpreventable by the end of a shift.
 But at the beginning of a shift it is preventable.
 If your food truck staff spends any time working at the service window or outside of the truck make sure they change their aprons before they present themselves to your customers.

 Unfortunately, the customers see a dirty, smelly, wrinkled uniform as a larger part of your whole operation, and usually incorporate that image into their overall experience at your truck.
 On the other side of the equation, a clean uniform implies the exact opposite: neat and clean atmosphere, with tidy and respectful service.

 Having a policy covering food truck uniforms is a disciplinary issue that speaks volumes about the nature of your staff and your food truck business.
 It’s a policy that is relatively simple to enforce and maintain.
 Clean food truck uniforms mean a clean food truck in the eyes of your customers which is another reason for them to keep coming back.